How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 How has the 2026 Schufa reform changed the scoring system?

 The reform replaces the old percentage score (0-100%) with a new 100-999 point scale.
-Instead of 250+ hidden criteria, only 12 transparent factors determine your score.
-Consumers can now use a Score Simulator, and one-time payment delays are deleted after 18 months instead of 36.
+Instead of more than 250 hidden criteria, 12 published factors determine your score.
+You can now use a Score Simulator, and a one-time payment default that you settle quickly drops off after 18 months instead of 36.
+Companies are adopting the new score gradually through 2028.

 How often should I check my Schufa report?